Using InterSystems SQL

 : the automatically generated cached query

 routine name.
-For example, %sqlcq.SAMPLES.cls2
+For example, %sqlcq.USER.cls2

-indicating the second cached query in the SAMPLES namespace.
+indicating the second cached query in the USER namespace.
 Each new query is assigned a new cached query routine name with the next consecutive integer.
 By clicking this cached query name, you can display information about the cached query and further links to display its Show Plan or to Execute the cached query.

 Closing the Management Portal or stopping InterSystems IRIS does not delete cached queries or reset cached query routine numbering.
 To purge cached queries from the current namespace, invoke the %SYSTEM.SQL.Purge()